shidarin/cdl_convert/README.rst

 ``cdl_convert`` supports parsing ALE, FLEx, CC, CCC, CDL CMX EDL and RCDL.
 We can write out CC, CCC, CDL and RCDL.

+The only requirement of ``cdl_convert`` is Pixar's `OpenTimelineIO`_ project for reading EDLs.
+This dependency was added because OTIO does a much better job of parsing EDLs than we do, so a much larger range of compatibility was added.

 **cdl_convert is not associated with the American Society of Cinematographers**